 Public Hearings & Information Meetings

-Due to the on going affects of the COVID-19 pandemic, the CVRD will hold all Public Hearings & Meetings electronically until further notice.
+Due to the on going effects of the COVID-19 pandemic, the CVRD will hold all Public Hearings & Meetings electronically until further notice.

 - What is a Public Hearing?
 What is a Notice of Intent